The Royal Treatment

-Tomorrow, May 19th, is the wedding of Prince Henry (yes, Henry) of Wales to the American Ms. Meghan Markle.
+Tomorrow, May 19th, is the wedding of Prince Harry to Meghan Markle.
 Millions of people around the globe have been fascinated by their story - though that tends to be true of all Royal Weddings.
 Even if you did not receive an invite to the rumored $42 million event, you can still certainly enjoy the royal treatment on your next trip to England.
 Both Harry and Meghan are sticking to tradition and are staying in separate places this evening - Harry in Coworth Park and Meghan in Cliveden House.
 Both of these hotels are stunning examples of the grandeur to be found in the English countryside.
 The best part about these two locations?
 Despite their past - one as a royal residence and the other as property owned by the Crown and leased out to selected individuals - both properties are now luxurious hotels where you can spend the night...or the week.

 Coworth Park Hotel is a five star 'Country House Hotel' located in Ascot on 240 acres of gorgeous Berkshire parkland.
 This dazzling Georgian manor house is known for its superlative service and hospitality.
 A fabulous Drawing Room opens to a terrace with uninterrupted views of the surrounding estate, the perfect spot for an indulgent afternoon tea.
 Dining is classically British, featuring local specialties as well as game and produce from local farmers.
 Guests also enjoy the variety of activities available onsite from polo (a full stable of horses in kept for guest's use), to a full service spa featuring eco-friendly treatments.
 Unquestionably, this is one destination that speaks to the equestrian, though lovers of the outdoors will certainly enjoy the elegant grounds.